On the Power of Manifold Samples in Exploring Configuration Spaces and the Dimensionality of Narrow Passages: Introduction

-This study attempts to continue developing the \MMS framework as a tool to overcome the gap mentioned in existing motion-planning algorithms.
+This study continues developing the \MMS framework as a tool to overcome the gap mentioned in existing motion-planning algorithms.
 We briefly present the scheme and continue to a preliminary discussion on applying \MMS in high-dimensional \CSs, which motivates this paper.

 \subsecspacea